Bursaries & Financial Support

 (Please see page 3 for full details and complete pages 1, 2,3, and 7).

-The Discretionary Bursary (DB) will cover all essential course costs and contribute 50% towards the cost of a travel pass for students aged 16-18 on 31/08/2021 who live with a family with a net annual income of less than £21,000 (we do not include any benefit income in this calculation).
+The Discretionary Bursary (DB) will cover all essential course costs and contribute up to 60% towards the cost of a travel pass for students aged 16-18 on 31/08/2021 who live with a family with a net annual income of less than £21,000 (we do not include any benefit income in this calculation).

 Students aged 19 or over are only eligible for a DB if they have an Education, Health Care Plan (EHCP) or are continuing on a study programme they began aged 16-18.